pvarshh/tennis-prediction/README.md

 **Handling Categorical Features**
-- Surface: The surface is consistant across tournaments, so first layer imputation is to full surface with tournament surface.
+- **Surface**: The surface is consistant across tournaments, so first layer imputation is to full surface with tournament surface.
 However, for some tornaments, surface wasnt reported at all, so our second layer imputation was to set match surface the most common surface of the year.
-- Hand: For the players who's dominant hand is missing, our imputation strategy was to default the dominant hand right (more common hand bias).
+- **Hand**: For the players who's dominant hand is missing, our imputation strategy was to default the dominant hand right (more common hand bias).
-- Seed: Missing seed for a player means they were not seeded for that tournament, so to maintain consistency with seed values (1-32), we set default seed to unseeded players as 99 (higher number = lower seeding priority).
+- **Seed**: Missing seed for a player means they were not seeded for that tournament, so to maintain consistency with seed values (1-32), we set default seed to unseeded players as 99 (higher number = lower seeding priority).
-- Entry: Missing entry into the tournament for a player means they entered via main draw, so we can impute with the string "MD" which simply means main draw.
+- **Entry**: Missing entry into the tournament for a player means they entered via main draw, so we can impute with the string "MD" which simply means main draw.

 **Handling Numerical Features**

-- Age, Height: For the sake of simplicity and ease, we imputed missing player age / height with the median age / height of all players recorded.
+- **Age, Height**: For the sake of simplicity and ease, we imputed missing player age / height with the median age / height of all players recorded.
-- Duration: Imputed match duration based on the median duration of matches given the round of the match.
+- **Duration (minutes)**: Imputed match duration based on the median duration of matches given the round of the match.
-- In Match Stats: For stats that we typically see during the match, our imputation strategy used median imputation.
+- **In Match Stats**: For stats that we typically see during the match, our imputation strategy used median imputation.
-- Rank / Rank Points: Logically, players who are consistently ranked are less likely to have missing rank data.
+- **Rank / Rank Points**: Logically, players who are consistently ranked are less likely to have missing rank data.
 So, we can impute unranked players with the worst rank.

-Because we imputed numerous columns, we select the 3 highest missing count columns to visualize the distributions of the imputed columns before and after imputation.
+Because we imputed numerous columns, displaying visualizations for all of them would detract our focus.
+Thus, we selected the 3 highest missing count columns (which we imputed) to visualize the distributions of the imputed columns before and after imputation.

 <iframe
 src="assets/minutes_imputation.html"